 In some cases, luminol leads investigators to more evidence.
 For example, if luminol detects trace amounts of blood on a carpet, investigators may pull up the carpet and discover a lot of visible blood on the floorboards below.

 One problem with luminol is that the chemical reaction can destroy other evidence in the crime scene.
 For this reason, investigators only use luminol after exploring a lot of other options.
 It is definitely a valuable tool for police work, but it's not quite as prevalent in crime investigation as presented on some TV shows.
 The police don't walk into a crime scene and start spraying luminol on every visible surface.

-For more information on luminol and other forensic investigation tools, check out the links on the next page.
+For more information on luminol and other forensic investigation tools, check out the links below.